About 30,000 websites get hacked every day. That’s what Forbes data stated.

 1.8 Website defacement

-Website defacement is a type of attack that modifies the visual appearance of a web page.
+Website defacement is a type of ecommerce security threats that modifies the visual appearance of a web page.
 It is the consequence of defacers breaking into your web server and replacing the hosted website with one of their own.

 Most times, the defacement is harmless.
 But it can sometimes be used as a distraction to conceal more dangerous behaviors such as uploading malware.